love-borjeson/tm_ws/README.md

 **PREPARATIONS** IMPORTANT: DO THIS PRIOR TO THE WORKSHOP

 It is usually pretty straight forward to complete the preparatory steps below.
 If you still encounter problems, consult your IT-support at your department.
 You can also try googling: if you get an error message, try pasting it into your browser.
+You can make the preparations running the preparation script (Option 1) OR by following the below instructions (Option 2).

+**Option 1:**

+Run the preparation script in R/RStudio named 0_preparations.R

+**Option 2**

 **Install R and RStudio**